The Clay Davison Legacy Scholarship

 The scholarship is open to Kenosha County residents who are:

-• students currently enrolled in a Wisconsin-based college/university or accredited technical school.
+• Students currently enrolled in a Wisconsin-based college/university or accredited technical school.

 Students must plan to study or continue their studies in a mental health-related field.
 Scholarship applicants will need to explain: